 Who invented Kiwi Onion Dip, and why isn’t there a gold statue of that person on top of Mt Cook?
-Hayden Donnell goes on a wildly emotional search for an unheralded New Zealand genius.
+Hayden Donnell goes on a wildly emotional search for an unheralded New Zealand genius, the inspiration for his Get It To Te Papa series

 The woman on the other end of the phone line sounded theatrically English, like a Radio New Zealand newsreader from the 1950s.
 It was the voice of someone who’d cackle as she topped up your glass of sherry after an episode of Midsomer Murders.
 She was likeable.
 Mischievous.
 She was also meant to be dead.